microfocus-idol/idol-rich-media-tutorials/tutorials/introduction/PART_II.md

 Input = FaceDetection.ResultWithSource
 ```

-So we see that the output from one analysis engine is fed to another by setting the `Input` property of the downstream engine to one of the output tracks of the upstream engine.
+You can see that the output from one analysis engine is fed to another by setting the `Input` property of the downstream engine to one of the output tracks of the upstream engine.

-This is only possible if the data output from the upstream engine contains the information required by the downstream engine, *i.e.* contains the same *data types*.
+This is only *allowed* if the data output from the upstream engine contains the information required by the downstream engine, *i.e.* contains the same data types.
 To list the input and output track data types, use the [`listEngines`](http://127.0.0.1:14000/a=ListEngines) action, which returns, *e.g.* for `FaceDetect` and `Demographics`, the following information:

 ```xml
 <engine>